yunophilic/Gamma-Music-Manager/Docs/readme.md

-This Folder is for Docuementation and other resources we have.
+This Folder is for archiving Docuementation and other resources we have.

-Known Issues:
+List of Features is our backlog for this project.

-	JavaFX Media Player: If using a version of Windows N, make sure you have Windows Media PAck installed on your computer.
-JavaFX uses the codecs from there for its music player.
+For the latest information refer to the Google doc: https://drive.google.com/folderview?id=0B6ZrjqGp_QwVS1d4UU1DdFliWjA&usp=sharing